-Suppose stocks of Alpha go up 13% over the year and stocks of Beta go down by 6% over the same year.
-Also suppose that the short rebate is 3% per year and the cost to borrow the Beta shares is 1% per year.
+Suppose shares of Alpha go up 13% over the year and shares of Beta go down by 6% over the same year.
+Also suppose that the short rebate is 2% per year where the interest rate on proceeds from the short sales is 3% and the cost to borrow the Beta shares is 1% per year.

 - 3. Calculate the total dollar return earned from the long position. - 4.
 Calculate the total dollar return earned from the short position. - 5.
-Suppose now that the stock of ABC went up by 7% over the same year, instead of the previously stated negative return of 6%.
+Suppose now that the shares of Beta went up by 7% over the same year, instead of the previously stated negative return of 6%.
 Calculate the total dollar return earned from the short position. - 6.
 Are shares of open-end investment companies considered a 13F security? - 7.
 Suppose the case of a long/short manager with \$100 of assets under management and only two positions: - Long \$100 of shares of Company XYZ, which pays a \$2 dividend - Short \$70 of shares of Company ABC, which pays a \$3 dividend